glpaparelli/parallel-distributed-system/theory/pds-tldr.md

 For example, in a matrix-vector product, the instructions involving independent elements of the vector can be executed in parallel using SIMD instructions.

 Many CPUs have "**vector**" or "**SIMD**" instruction sets which apply the same operation simultaneously to two, four, or more pieces of data.
-"Vectorization" is the process of rewriting a loop so that instead of processing a single element of an array N times, it processes (say) 4 elements of the array simultaneously N/4 times.
+**"Vectorization" is the process of rewriting a loop so that instead of processing a single element of an array N times the CPU processes (say) 4 elements of the array simultaneously N/4 times.**

 There are two ways to vectorize a program:
 - **Manual vectorization**: explicitly writing vector instructions in the code using intrinsic or other language-specific constructs;
 - **Auto vectorization**: performed by the compiler itself, which automatically identifies **loops** in the code that can be **parallelized** and **transformed** into **vector operations**.
   It then arranges the instructions to be executed in a vectorized manner, operating on multiple data items at once.

-To be vectorized the loops must satisfy the following requirements:
+**To be vectorized the loops must satisfy the following requirements:**
-- **number of iteration:** the number of iteration has to be known
+1) **number of iteration:** the number of iteration has to be known
 	  - `for` loops can be vectorized
 	  - `while(c<k)` may not be vectorized
-- **can't call external code in the loop body:** no functions or libraries invocation
+2) **can't call external code in the loop body:** no functions or libraries invocation
-- **no conditional code:** conditional code would require to vectorize the two branches, complicating things
+3) **no conditional code:** conditional code would require to vectorize the two branches, complicating things
-- **no overlapping pointers**
+4) **no overlapping pointers**
 ## High-level Parallel Patterns
 Here we se parallel patterns for
 - **stream parallelism**